Breed Overview

 Despite their docile manner, Orpingtons like to stretch their legs and thrive as free-range foraging chickens, but can also do well in more confined conditions.
 Orpingtons prefer being outside foraging and will happily stay out for the whole day, from dawn to dusk, enjoying a diet of fallen fruit, seeds, insects, weeds and grubs.

-Orpington Chicken Colours
+Orpington Chicken Colors

 Standard colors are Buff, Ermine, Cuckoo, Jubilee (first public appearance in 1897, the Diamond Jubilee of Queen Victoria), Partridge, Red, Blue, Gold Laced, Silver Laced, Spangled, Lavender, Lemon and Chocolate.